ManicodeSecurity/Defending-DevOps/004-Cluster-Authentication/README.md

 ```

 ### Bonus 1
-Perform an audit on the `Minimal GKE` role.
+Perform an audit on the following `Minimal GKE` role.
 Apply the rule of least privilege to ensure only the absolute necessary permissions are granted.
 Below is are the assigned permissions included in this role:

 ```
 container.apiServices.get